kelnmaari/aigateway/docs/README.md

 ## 📜 License

-Documentation is part of Ollama-OpenAI Proxy project:
+Documentation is part of AIGateway Platform project:

 - **License:** MIT
 - **See:** [LICENSE](../LICENSE)